walterbender/Syllabi/edtech.md

 Discovery of underlying natural phenomena and principles, i.e., input from the natural world: materials, processes, and functions that can influence and direct the design choices.
+Alternatively, use an industry-standard methodology such as TRIZ, SCAMPER, Design Thinking (IDEO) to discover new approaches to your project.

 Questions to Consider
 ---------------------